 Manager, Trade and Investment

-Darah Phillip supports ITTA’s clients on international trade and investment promotion and export control issues.
-Her work covers developments in US-China relations, major international trade negotiations, US tariffs and tariff investigations, sanctions policy, and export control and promotion.
+Darah Phillip supports ITTA’s clients on a wide range of international economic policy issues, including US industrial and trade policy.
+Her work focuses on US supply chain promotion and resilience activities, export and investment control policies, US tariffs and tariff investigations, sanctions developments, and other international trade issues.
 Ms. Phillip follows developments relevant to those areas in Congress and in US government agencies including the Departments of Treasury, Commerce, and State, the Office of the United States Trade Representative, the Export-Import Bank of the United States, and the US International Development Finance Corporation.
 Ms. Phillip’s areas of expertise include US-Japan relations, security in the Indo-Pacific, and US-Asia economic relations.

 In the News

 Phillip, Darah, “Will “America First” Leave America Alone? – The Trump Administration’s Trade Policy in the Indo-Pacific Region” Japan Spotlight, November/December 2020, 39-42.
 Print. (view PDF)

 Phillip, Darah.
 “Japan’s Chance to Lead on Climate Change.”
 Inkstick Media, October 16, 2018. (https://inkstickmedia.com/japans-chance-to-lead-on-climate-change/).

 Phillip, Darah.
 “U.S.-Japan Diplomacy and the Singapore Summit: Assessing the Outcomes.”
 Sasakawa USA, Commentary & Analysis, June 13, 2018. (https://spfusa.org/research/u-s-japan-diplomacy-and-the-singapore-summit-assessing-the-outcomes/)